-To the selection committee
+To the Selection Committee

-I am hereby writing to apply for the Leo Baeck Fellowship Program for the academic year 2020/21.
+I would like to submit an application for the Leo Baeck Fellowship Program for the 2020–2021 academic year.
 I am currently a Ph.D. student at the University of Haifa, under the supervision of Dr. Cedric Cohen Skalli.
-The topic of my dissertation is ‘Jewish Elements in Latin American Liberation Theology.’
-Two articles of mine have been accepted for publication in peer-reviewed journals (see details on the CV).
-I am convinced that my research can bring a significant contribution to the scholarly on the field targeted by the program: history and culture of Central European Jewry.
+The topic of my dissertation is “Jewish Elements in Latin American Liberation Theology,” and two related articles of mine have been accepted for publication in peer-reviewed journals (see details on the CV).
+I am confident that my research can make a significant contribution to the scholarship in the field of the history and culture of Central European Jewry.

-My research is grounded on a dialogical approach to the humanities, which seeks to engage in a deep understanding of one culture and its Weltanschauung through an analysis of its dialogues with other systems, and of the ways they interpreted it.
-Here I draw on my personal background, as I was born and raised in Argentina, and moved to Israel almost twenty years ago.
-Combining Latin American literature and history with Jewish tradition, and European philosophy, I am particularly indebted to my grandfather, István Végházi, a Hungarian rabbi and scholar and a Holocaust survivor, in my attempt to make sense of the world through cultural intersections.
-Indeed, my life between cultures has helped me develop a special cultural sensitivity.
-Both Jewish humanism and the Latin American spirit of hope and struggle are the basis of my personal penchant for justice and strong academic commitment.
+My research is grounded on a dialogical approach to the humanities, seeking to gain a deep understanding of a culture and its Weltanschauung by analyzing that culture’s dialogues with other systems, and by examining how they interpreted it.
+Having been born and raised in Argentina, and having moved to Israel almost twenty years ago, my personal experiences have helped shape my work.
+Indeed, I am particularly indebted to my grandfather, István Végházi, a Hungarian rabbi and scholar and a Holocaust survivor.
+He has profoundly influenced my work studying Latin American literature and history together with Jewish tradition and European philosophy in order to interpret the past and the present through cultural intersections.
+My life between cultures has helped me develop a special cultural sensitivity, as both Jewish humanism and the Latin American spirit of hope and struggle drive my personal quest for justice and my strong academic commitment.

-I am especially interested in the interchange between theory and praxis, i.e. between philosophy, religion and politics, and the way in which ideas shape reality or drive people to activism.
-My passion is to trace the road made by ideas or concepts from their emergence, usually in religion, to their different uses and translations in contemporary social and political contexts.
-In this sense, I find the dialogue between Jewish political thought and Christian theology, especially in the convulsing twentieth century, a fruitful platform to explore the scope and possibilities of both.
+Of particular interest to my work is the interchange between theory and praxis, i.e., between philosophy, religion and politics, and the ways in which ideas shape reality or propel people to activism.
+I have devoted considerable time to tracing the paths forged by ideas or concepts from their emergence, usually in religion, to their different uses and expressions in contemporary social and political contexts.
+Within this framework, the dialogue between Jewish political thought and Christian theology, especially in the convulsive twentieth century, presents a fruitful platform for exploring the scope and possibilities of these two worldviews.

-Having had the opportunity to present my research in a range of international conferences, I consider the enthusiastic reception with which my ideas have been met – among scholars of both fields in Germany, Israel and Argentina – as proof of the relevance and innovation of my topic across disciplines, which fills me with motivation towards the future.
+I have presented my research in a range of international conferences, where scholars of Jewish political thought and Christian theology in Germany, Israel and Argentina have responded to it with great enthusiasm.
+This reaction attests to the relevance and innovation of my topic across disciplines, and further motivates me to continue engaging in this research in the future.

-I am confident that a career as a scholar in Jewish Studies also makes the best possible use of the skills developed over my many years of working as a Rabbi and a non-formal educator, while harnessing my enthusiasm about teaching and researching Jewish thought at university level.
-Your scholarship will be instrumental in allowing me to complete my Ph.D. and thus open my academic perspectives.
-In addition, I am looking forward for the intellectual interchange with fellow students from around the world working on German Jewry, which I am convinced will enrich my own research, as I am convinced that my Latin American-Israeli-Rabbinical background will contribute to enrich theirs.
+The skills I have developed over many years of working as a rabbi and as a non-formal educator, together with my enthusiasm about teaching and researching Jewish thought at the university level make the pursuit of a career as a scholar in Jewish studies an ideal one.
+Becoming a Leo Baeck Fellow could prove instrumental in helping me complete my Ph.D., thus contributing to the field as well as expanding my academic opportunities.
+In addition, as a Leo Baeck Fellow, I could engage in even more intellectual interchanges with fellow students and scholars from around the world working on German Jewry.
+This interaction could enrich my own research, and enable others to benefit from my Latin American, Israeli, and rabbinical background in the course of their work.